bhauman/lein-figwheel/README.md

 Figwheel has an
 [API](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj)
-that makes it easy to start, start and control Figwheel from Clojure.
+that makes it easy to start, stop and control Figwheel from Clojure.

 Let's start Figwheel from a script.
 You only need to require the `figwheel-sidecar.repl-api` and provide your build configuration to